 Say “No” and waitSay “No” and wait

-If a buyer is playing hardball and refusing to budge on a concession or price point that is important to you, then be prepared to say no. If you’re not getting a lot of offers, this can be difficult but is probably better in the long run.
+If a buyer is playing hardball and refusing to budge on a concession or price point that is important to you, then be prepared to say no. If you’re not getting many offers, this can be not easy but is probably better in the long run.
 Say no and give your reasons for it.
 The buyer will see that they’ve hit a brick wall and may come back with a more reasonable offer if they’re interested in the home.

 Make a counterofferMake a counteroffer

 Saying no to a buyer’s demands might work when there are multiple offers, but what if you’ve only got one interested buyer?
-If a buyer’s first offer is too low, then be ready to meet them halfway with a counteroffer.
-For this to work in your favor, it is good practice to have some cushion space built into your original offer.
+If a buyer’s first offer is too low, be ready to meet them halfway with a counteroffer.
+It is good practice to have some cushion space built into your original offer to work in your favor.
 This will allow you to scale back the price without going too far.
-From the buyer’s point, this looks good as it shows you’re willing to compromise and play fair in negotiations.
+This looks good from the buyer’s point, as it shows you’re willing to compromise and play fair in negotiations.